 I start by cutting the entire top back by a third.
 I just used the porch floor as my guideline and cut across the tangle of vines.

 This helps me to see which vines come from which canes at the bottom.

 The bottom near the ground is overgrown with other plants which I need to remove to get a clear picture of the base of the clematis and what I am working with.
 So out with all the other plants.
 Nothing here is dear so I start yanking them out and tossing into the compost bucket. (note: if you struggle with a fungus that can kill back clematis do not compost your vines)

 Clearing it all away shows me this…

-I have strong woody vines coming from the base, 5 good strong ones and one small one that is very limber.
+There are 5 strong woody vines coming from the base and one small one that is very limber.
 I pull the skinny limber one to the side so as not to accidentally cut it during my foray with the pruners.
-I will show you what I am going to do with that long skinny vine later.

 I cut one of the thick canes back to the ground then one 12 inches from the ground.
 Right now my favorite pruners are these Fiskars Bypass Pruning Shears, and for larger vines I use the Loppers (these came in really handy when I pruned back the larger canes on my Climbing Rose) This will encourage new growth lower on the clematis. new growth is a good thing.

 The next cane, the center one is cut at about 3 feet long.